 One of the key responsibilities within the Combined Authority is to determine, agree and monitor the annual budget.
 This responsibility involves setting an appropriate budget to fulfil the resource requirements of the Combined Authority in undertaking its transport, economic development and regeneration activities.
-This budget is an integrated one for the full breadth of the activities of the Combined Authority, including the bringing together of transport and economic policy funding.
+This budget is an integrated one for the full breadth of the activities of the Combined Authority, bringing together available funding into the Single Investment Fund, taking advantage of the flexibilities and freedoms this provides.
+Further devolution of funding is being pursued and improved management arrangements to simplify the use of capital funding to support the revenue budget, as well as more clearly linking the activities of the corporate teams to the outcomes they are co-delivering.
 The Corporate directorate ensures that the most effective arrangements are in place to enable delivery of the Combined Authority's objectives and the budget is defined to follow these arrangements.

 The budget setting process requires a comprehensive budget report to be presented to the full Combined Authority which gives a detailed forecast outturn for the current financial year and the proposed budget for the forthcoming financial year.
-The budget process is overseen and scrutinised by Members through the Member Budget Working Group, Overview and Scrutiny Committee, Governance and Audit Committee and the Combined Authority and is shared with the LEP Board.
+The budget process is overseen and scrutinised by Members through the Member Budget Working Group, Overview and Scrutiny Committee, Governance and Audit Committee and the Combined Authority.
+A move to multi year budgeting is taking place during 2024/25, accompanied by a refreshed medium term financial strategy.